Bahrainis begin voting in parliamentary polls.

 “There should be more ballot boxes”

-Sheikh Ali Salman, the leader of the INAA
+Sheikh Ali Salman, the leader of the Islamic National Accord Association

-During the election the main Shia grouping allied itself with Sunni liberals and left-of-centre candidates.
+During the election, the group allied itself with Sunni liberals and left-of-centre candidates.

 Many Shias accuse the government of plotting to maintain pro-government Sunni domination of the tiny kingdom, mainly through naturalised Bahrainis, including those coming from Saudi Arabia across the causeway linking the two countries.

-The causeway’s public voting centre is one of 10 out-of-constituency ballot stations which the opposition had demanded be shut.
+The causeway’s public voting centre is one of 10 out-of-constituency ballot stations that the opposition had demanded be shut.

 Several Saudi registered cars were seen parked outside the polling station, and an INAA representative at the centre said many dual citizens came from Saudi Arabia just to vote.

-On Friday some 2,000 demonstrators called for a probe into an alleged plot aimed at marginalising the Shia majority and demanded the resignation of Sheikh Khalifa bin Salman al-Khalifa, the country’s long-serving prime minister.
+On Friday, about 2,000 demonstrators called for an investigation into an alleged plot aimed at marginalising the Shia majority, and demanded the resignation of Sheikh Khalifa bin Salman al-Khalifa, the country’s long-serving prime minister.